Day of Champions

 - The Main Stage – On the main stage they’ll be amazing live music, interviews with the up and coming stars of Moto2 and Moto3 and the ever popular ‘A Question of Bikes’ quiz.

-- Entertainment Zone – Day of Champions has plenty to keep the whole family entertained.
-The brilliant Tigers Motorcycle Display Team are set to impress with jumps and tricks, whilst world famous trials riders Dougie Lampkin will be wowing the crowds with his two-wheeled stunts.
-In the Classic Bike Village, a selection of stunning bikes will be on display with special guests including racing legend John Cooper.
+- Entertainment Zone – Day of Champions has plenty to keep the whole family entertained, with stunt shows, displays and the ever popular classic bike village.
 Entertainment zone tickets cost £15 for adults and are free for children aged 15 and under.

 - MotoGP Auction – The famous Day of Champions MotoGP auction raised nearly £80,000 last year, to help support our life-saving work in Africa.
 This year, we’ll be lining up some unique MotoGP memorabilia and experiences that will be auctioned off by the stars of the championships.